aws-samples/failure-analysis-assistant/docs/FindingsReport_en.md

 ## Technical Mechanism

-1. Use AWS SecurityHub and GuardDuty APIs to retrieve the latest findings
+1. Use AWS Security Hub and Amazon GuardDuty APIs to retrieve the latest findings
 2. Organize the retrieved findings in JSON format
-3. Use Bedrock LLM to analyze the findings and generate a comprehensive report
+3. Use Amazon Bedrock LLM to analyze the findings and generate a comprehensive report
 4. Convert the generated Markdown content to PDF
 5. Send the PDF file to the Slack channel